scummvm/scummvm/doc/docportal/using_scummvm/add_play_games.rst

 .. tip::

    A great way to share game files and automatically back up and sync your saved game states between devices running ScummVM is to connect a Cloud storage service such as Dropbox or Google Drive.
-Detailed instructions for setting this up can be found on the :ref:`Cloud settings page <howtocloud>`.
+Detailed instructions for setting this up can be found on the :doc:`../guides/connect_cloud` guide.

    For devices on the same local network, ScummVM can run a web server to allow the transfer of files.
-Detailed instructions can be found on the :doc:`LAN settings page <../settings/lan>`.
+Detailed instructions can be found on the :doc:`../guides/local_webserver`.
 This is a good option if you do not wish to connect a Cloud service, although it doesn't offer as much functionality.

 Multi-disc games